mli/deepnumpy-doc/guide/crash-course/2-nn.md

 ## Create your neural network's first layer

-Let's start with a dense layer with 2 output units.
+Use the following code example to start with a dense layer with two output units.
 <!-- mention what the none and the linear parts mean? -->

 ```{.python .input  n=31}